ned2/slapdash/README.md

 Dash application.
 It includes pre-built layouts based on Bootstrap, which can be extended or swapped out for layouts constructed using your own CSS.

-Note that this project is intended for bootstrapping initial Dash applications, as opposed to being a library that you depend upon by importing.
-You probably shouldn't assume that its internal structure and interfaces will be stable, as they will likely change.
+This project is intended for bootstrapping initial Dash applications using at least reasonable (if not best) practice.
+It should not be thought of as a library that can be added as a dependency.
+You shouldn't assume that its internal structure and interfaces will be stable, as they will likely change.

-Also included is `dash_skeleton.py`, a minimal template for bootstrapping smaller single-file applications.

 ## Installation